elektrischermoench/faketag/README.md

 Goal of this project is to create a simple android based emulator for nfc tags.
 Processing of APDU's is based on a simple json file.

+##Backgroud

+This days more and more banks starts sending NFC-enabled credit cards to their customers.
+I've just reveived a NFC credit card from my bank too.
+This was my starting point for own investigations about nfc technology used by banks.
+My first thougts were: "They will use some state of the art Crypto-Processors for the tags".
+Rechering in the internet proved me wrong.
+Everything is just plaintext.
+My decision was to start this project to have an easy way of demonstraiting vulnerabilities in old-fashioned nfc tags which are used in payment systems.
+This is not the first project to show this vulnerabilities and it won't be the last one.

 ##JSON file format

 This emulator is processing apdu commands based on simple JSON files.
 Use the following format: